caseyprovost/caseyprovostcom/_posts/2019-09-16-vuex-adventures-with-spraypaint.markdown

 })
 ```

-Pratically speaking it isn't a deal breaker, but hopefully in the next week or two I will have some improvements to share.
+Practically speaking it isn't a deal-breaker, but hopefully, in the next week or two, I will have some improvements to share.

 ## Tip 2: Model-based Mutations With Vuex Require Some TLC